Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 **Abstract**:

-Here I investigate how Salt Lake City's air quality has changed over time by downloading 38 years worth of data from the EPA, aggregating this information into one dataframe with pandas, then exploring the data visually with matplotlib.
+Here I investigate how Salt Lake City's air quality has changed over time by downloading 38 years worth of data from the EPA, segmenting this data into various dataframe with pandas, then exploring things visually with matplotlib.

 **Intro**: